dissyulina/cookle-cookbook/README.md

 <br/>

-#### **Features to be implemented in the future**
+### **Features to be implemented in the future**

 Due to limited resources (time constraint, skill of the developer at the moment, and other reasons), some features couldn't be implemented now.
-In the future on the next development phase, these features would be great addition to the game:
+There are so much potentials to develop this web application on the next development phase, adding more features and functionality.
+These features would be great addition to the web app:

 1. Forgot Password Functionality
    This functionality would give users an option to change password without logging in first to the website.
 This would usually be done by sending a secure link to change password to user's email address.
 For now the users can only change their password by logging in and clicking the change password button.

 2. Separate page for review
    As for now, the reviews were displayed on the same page with the recipe.
-However if there are a lot of reviews, it would disturbed the recipe page layout because it would be too long.
-The idea is to displayed only 5 latest reviews and add a link navigation to see all reviews.
+However if there are a lot of reviews, it would disturb the recipe page layout because it would be too long.
+The idea for future development is to display only 5 latest reviews and add a link navigation to the reviews page to see all reviews.

-3. A profile page where for public view with all recipes that the user has created
+3. A profile page for public view with all recipes that the user has created
    A username is not yet clickable for this project.
-However in futute development of this project, a profile page for public viewing can be built.
+However in future development of this project, a profile page for public viewing can be built.
 By clicking a username, another user can view the public profile page, and can see all recipes that this user had created.

 4. Users can upload image from computer
    It is advisable by Code Institute to use url to upload images in this project.
 To upload a file from a computer and locate it on somewhere will be covered on the upcoming lesson, Fullstack with Django.

+5. Category migration functionality for Admin
+   In this current feature, the Admin can manage categories by adding a new one, editing or deleting the existing ones.
+But when Admin deleted a category, it doesn't affect the recipes with that old category, unless the Admin changes the category manually one by one by editing the recipe.
+As the database grows larger, there might be a need to re-order the categories and recipes.
+For this reason I would like to buid a category migration functionality/ page for future development.

 <br/>